 Flow Computers, Totalizers, and Indicators Information

-Flow computers, totalizers and indicators differ in terms of display type, local interface, computer interface, features, and mounting configuration.
 Analog displays, analog front panels, digital displays, and digital front panels are commonly available.
 Computer interfaces use serial or parallel protocols and may include application software.
-Alarms, controllers, programmability, recorders, and sanitary ratings are features for flow computers, totalizers and indicators.
-Products can be mounted on the flow sensor of flow meter itself, or on a panel, wall, rack or DIN rail.
-Desktop, portable and laboratory-style flow computers, flow totalizers and flow indicators may also be available.
+Alarms, controllers, programmability, recorders, and sanitary ratings are features for flow computers, totalizers, and indicators.
+Products can be mounted on the flow sensor of the flow meter itself, or on a panel, wall, rack, or DIN rail.
+Desktop, portable, and laboratory-style flow computers, flow totalizers, and flow indicators may also be available.